 Instead of the targeted experience of a white or red-veined strain, green vein kratom gives the user a little bit of everything.

-Yellow-vein kratom is the same as green, except that it’s much less potent.
+Yellow-vein kratom is the same as green, except it’s much less potent.

-Those with a sensitivity to kratom or first-timers are usually the ones who gravitate towards this strain.
+Those sensitive to kratom or first-timers are usually the ones who gravitate toward this strain.

 This depends mainly on much of these compounds you are taking and how you’re taking them.